BarisAlbayrakIEEE/StructuralAnalysis/README.md

 Hence, SCLs and SARs are stored in the MySQL DB.
 However, the 3rd user scenario showed that the user may perform offline tradeoffs without connecting to an FEM.
 In this case, the load related data would not be stored in the MySQL DB, but is stored in the offline DCG.
-The system needs to know if a load object carries data (as its offline) or the data should be loaded from the MySQL DB (as its online).
+The CS needs to know if a load object carries data (as its offline) or the data should be loaded from the MySQL DB (as its online).
 Hence, we would have two definitions for the SCLs and SARs:
 - a definition for the offline process and
 - a definition for the online process.